Daulat Singh

 He served as a squadron commander with the Jodhpur Risala in the Tirah Campaign 1897–1898, and Boxer Rebellion in China 1900.
 Later, he served also in First World War as a Major in British Army from 1914 in the Great War in Egypt and the Middle East 1914-1918 and was promoted to Hon.
 Lieut-Col in 1918.

-Daulat Singh was the son of Maharaj Bhupal Singh of Jodhpur and was adopted by his uncle, Maharaja Pratap Singh of Idar, who abdicated in his favour in 1911.
-He was appointed Knight Commander of the Order of the Star of India (KCSI) in the 1920 New Year Honours.
+Daulat Singh was the son of Prince Bhupal Singh of Marwar, himself a son of King Takht Singh I and was adopted by his paternal half-uncle, King Pratap Singh I of Idar, who abdicated in his favour in 1911.
+He was appointed as a Knight Commander of the Order of the Star of India (KCSI) in the 1920 New Year Honours.

-Daulat Singh was succeeded by his eldest son, Himmat Singh.
+Daulat Singh I was succeeded by his eldest son, Himmat Singh.